 - A Report on the implementation and evaluation of the training programme (scheduled for mid-2017)

 - A report on the feasibility and the added value of a certification process.
 (2017)

 - A final international conference (June 2017 in Brussels).

-The project gathers 5 national organisations from 4 countries (Austria France, Germany, Spain), representing different stakeholders (local authorities, NGOs, research, training providers…) and a European umbrella organisation representing carers organisation.
+The project gathers 5 national organisations from 4 countries (Austria, France, Germany, Spain), representing different stakeholders (local authorities, NGOs, research, training providers…) and a European umbrella organisation representing carers' organisations.
 The consortium is led by IPERIA L’Institut, the national French Institute for the professionalisation of family employment).